OpenWebconcept/plugin-owc-mijn-services/README.md

 3. `cd /wp-content/plugins/owc-mijn-services`
 4. Run `composer install`, NPM asset build is in version control already.

+### Configure your project

+To use this plugin, make sure the following pages exist in your WordPress installation:

+- A single page for a Zaak that contains the owc-my-services/zaak block.
+- A single page for a Zaak download, no blocks required.
+- A page (any type) that contains the owc-my-services/mijn-zaken block.

+## Gutenberg blocks

+### owc-my-services/zaak

+This block displays all data for a single Zaak.
+Selecting a ZGW API supplier is the only configuration required in the block settings.

+### owc-my-services/mijn-zaken

+This block displays an overview of all Zaken, filtered by the selected supplier and the social security number (BSN) of the currently logged-in citizen.

 #### Logging

 Enable logging to keep track of errors during communication with the ZGW supplier(s).